sileshn/ElementaryWSL2/README.md

 ElementaryWSL2 has the following features during the installation stage.
 * Increase virtual disk size from the default 256GB
 * Create a new user and set the user as default
+* ElementaryWSL2 Supports systemd natively if you are running wsl v0.67.6 (more details [here](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/)) and above.
+For earlier versions of wsl, systemd is supported using diddledani's [one-script-wsl2-systemd](https://github.com/diddledani/one-script-wsl2-systemd).
+This is done automatically during initial setup.

-ElementaryWSL2 includes a wsl.conf file which only has section headers.
+* ElementaryWSL2 includes a wsl.conf file which only has section headers.
 Users can use this to configure the distro to their liking.
 You can read more about wsl.conf and its configuration settings [here](https://docs.microsoft.com/en-us/windows/wsl/wsl-config).

 ## Requirements
 * For x64 systems: Version 1903 or higher, with Build 18362 or higher.